 - 1. Whether the development demonstrates a need for HTF in order to make a greater number of units affordable to extremely-low and very low households; - 2.
 Whether the development meets State and Federal requirements of all programs for which the applicant is applying, including the threshold requirements; - 3.
 Successful completion of the Permanent Supportive Housing Institute; - 4.
-If the development ranking is sufficient for it to be awarded RHTC pursuant to the RHTC process as outlined in the 2016/2017 QAP; and, - 5.
 The availability of HTF/HOME funds.